Tetha/ATLauncher/README.md

 ### Pluging In Your Data

-To get started with the code and plug in your own data, you need to replace the following files
+To get started with the code and plug in your own data, you need to replace the following files:

 #### /src/com/atlauncher/data/Settings.java
-%APIURL% should be replaced with a link to your server side API for processing of leaderboard times and pack installs
+%APIURL% should be replaced with a link to your server side API for processing of leaderboard times and pack installs.

 #### /src/com/atlauncher/gui/ConsoleBottomBar.java & /src/com/atlauncher/data/Instance.java
 %PASTECHECKURL% should be replaced with a link to the url where an instance of [stikked](https://github.com/claudehohl/Stikked) is running (For instance http://www.mypaste.com) this is how the launcher knows if the paste was successful by checking the response from the API for the url of the software.